-Welcome to another ‘How it Works’ article – our series dedicated to explaining the confusing.
+Welcome to another ‘How it Works’ article – our series dedicated to demystifying modern culture.
 Today we ask: is your identity indistinguishable from your political views?
-Join us for a philosophical quest to understand identity politics, and why they’re potentially dangerous.
+Join us for a philosophical quest to understand identity politics.

-As a less volatile example of identity politics, we could use Australian cricket fans and their hypothetical anger surrounding a recent ball-tampering scandal; the identity of being a fan of the Australian cricket team means that those fans take ownership of punishments regarding ball tampering, even though the same issue affects other teams.
+As a less volatile example of identity politics, we could use Australian cricket fans and their hypothetical anger surrounding 2018’s ball-tampering scandal; the identity of being a fan of the Australian cricket team means that those fans take ownership of punishments regarding ball-tampering, even though similar issues affect other teams.

 Although identity politics has been around for some time, in recent years it has become more pronounced.
 Questions of identity are being asked in terms of political affiliations – how can one, for example, be part of a social movement if they have not lived the experience that that social movement is challenging.
 This is in stark contrast to social movements in the past where messages were universalist or ‘group blind’; Martin Luther King Jr dreamed of equality and prayed for a future in which people were not judged by the colour of their skin, but the strength of their character.
 This message was, by definition, inclusive – unlike a protest in 2016 in which those who did not fit the movement’s identity were asked to “appropriately take [their] place in the back of this march.”